Canon 20D vs Nikon Df

-The Canon EOS 20D and the Nikon Df are two enthusiast cameras that were announced, respectively, in August 2004 and November 2013.
+The Canon EOS 20D and the Nikon Df are two enthusiast cameras that were officially introduced, respectively, in August 2004 and November 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (20D) and a full frame (Df) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Nikon provides 16.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 8.2 megapixels, whereas the Nikon provides 16.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 20D vs Nikon Df

 The side-by-side display below illustrates the physical size and weight of the Canon 20D and the Nikon Df.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is somewhat larger (4 percent) than the Canon 20D.
 However, the Df is slightly lighter (1 percent) than the 20D.
 It is noteworthy in this context that the Df is splash and dust-proof, while the 20D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (20D) and the Nikon Lens Catalog (Df).